andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

     *   A PUT request, by contrast, should refer to one (and only one) resource in particular.
 *  PUT requests are Idempotent, while POST requests are not
 #######################################################################################
+@### Volume (Docker) ###@
+*   something that gets mounted into a container
+*   e.g. if using Mongo, you define a volume called "Mongo data", whioh persists between launches of the container.
+    *   you could also mount a directory from your host into a container - this is also a volume
+*   something mountable is a volume